top of page

 How can I access my documents?

-We can print your documents and provide them to you if you decide to have an in person meeting.
-If you decide to have your meeting virtually, you will need Adobe or another PDF reader so you can see and print your PDF files.
+We can print your documents and provide them to you.
 We can also send the documents to you via mail, mailing rates apply.

 Will the lawyer review my documents?